htjb/blog-website/posts/20251021_makingThisWebsite.md

 ## Hosting with Netlify

-I've never used Netlify before, but it was super easy to set up, and you can host your website for free.
-You can sign up with your GitHub account
+The website is being hosted on Netlify.
+It's not something I have used before, but it was super easy to set up, and you can host your website for free.
+You can sign up with your GitHub account and link a repository.
+Every time the deployed branch is updated the website is automatically redeployed, and I think you can also deploy multiple branches meaning I could in theory deploy my dev branch!

+My domain was purchased through Google domains originally, but this sold to Squarespace.
+I used this domain for my old github pages and never had any issues with Squarespace.

+I want to keep playing with Netlify and see what it has to offer, but it seems quite cool!

 ## Future edits

+One thing I would really like to add to the website is a way for people to subscribe and get updates every time a new post is added.
+Something like RSS might work here, but I need to explore options really!

+I'm also keen to explore frameworks like Reach.js and see if they can help improve the design and user experience.

+It would be fun to add a feature where users can change the highlight colour as well.
+I think this can be done with CSS variables, but I need to play with it a bit.

+If you have any feature suggestions or advice please get in touch or open an issue on the website's GitHub [repo](https://github.com/htjb/blog-website).
+Thanks for reading to the end of this very long post!
+There is a lot more I could have said about building this website, but I tried to highlight some of the interesting challenges that were faced and the decisions that had to be made.
+I enjoyed playing around with JavaScript, CSS and HTML, and I am continuing to play with them to build other projects!